Fast inverse square root: History

 William Kahan and K.C.
-Ng at Berkeley wrote an unpublished paper in May 1986 describing how to calculate the square root using bit-fiddling techniques followed by Newton iterations.
+Ng at Berkeley wrote an unpublished paper in May 1986 describing how to calculate the square root using bit fiddling techniques followed by Newton iterations.
 In the late 1980s, Cleve Moler at Ardent Computer learned about this technique and passed it along to his coworker Greg Walsh.
 Greg Walsh devised the now-famous constant and fast inverse square root algorithm.
 Gary Tarolli was consulting for Kubota, the company funding Ardent at the time, and likely brought the algorithm to 3dfx Interactive circa 1994.

 Jim Blinn demonstrated a simple approximation of the inverse square root in a 1997 column for IEEE Computer Graphics and Applications.
 Reverse engineering of other contemporary 3D video games uncovered a variation of the algorithm in Activision's 1997 Interstate '76.

 Quake III Arena, a first-person shooter video game, was released in 1999 by id Software and used the algorithm.
 Brian Hook may have brought the algorithm from 3dfx to id Software.
 A discussion of the code appeared on the Chinese developer forum CSDN in 2000, and Usenet and the gamedev.net forum spread the code widely in 2002 and 2003.
 Speculation arose as to who wrote the algorithm and how the constant was derived; some guessed John Carmack.
 Quake IIIs full source code was released at QuakeCon 2005, but provided no answers.
 The authorship question was resolved in 2006 when Greg Walsh, the original author, contacted Beyond3D after their speculation gained popularity on Slashdot.

 In 2007 the algorithm was implemented in some dedicated hardware vertex shaders using field-programmable gate arrays (FPGA).

 Motivation

 Surface normals are used extensively in lighting and shading calculations, requiring the calculation of norms for vectors.
 A field of vectors normal to a surface is shown here.

 A two-dimensional example of using the normal $C$ to find the angle of reflection from the angle of incidence; in this case, on light reflecting from a curved mirror.
 The fast inverse square root is used to generalize this calculation to three-dimensional space.

-The inverse square root of a floating point number is used in digital signal processing to normalize a vector, scaling it to length 1 to produce a unit vector.
-For example, computer graphics programs use inverse square roots to compute angles of incidence and reflection for lighting and shading.
-3D graphics programs must perform millions of these calculations every second to simulate lighting.
-When the code was developed in the early 1990s, most floating point processing power lagged the speed of integer processing.
-This was troublesome for 3D graphics programs before the advent of specialized hardware to handle transform and lighting.
-Computation of square roots usually depends upon many division operations, which for floating point numbers are computationally expensive.
-The fast inverse square generates a good approximation with only one division step.
+Computer graphics frequently uses inverse square roots for transform, clipping, lighting, and shading to compute angles of incidence and reflection.
+Programs such as Quake III: Arena must perform a large number of these calculations every second to simulate lighting.
+In particular, the operation of scaling a vector to length 1 to produce a unit vector uses the inverse square root.